sofroniewn/electron-johnny-five-examples/6-sensor-servo/README.md

-#3-servo
+#6-sensor-servo
-**This app allows you to control a servo motor**
+**This app controls a servo based on a potentiometer and plots the servo position**

 ##Setting up the hardware

 I used an [arduino mega](https://www.arduino.cc/en/Main/ArduinoBoardMega2560) for this example, but any of the [boards](http://johnny-five.io/platform-support/) supported by johnny-five should work.

-Connect a servo motor directly to pin 10
+Connect a servo motor directly to pin 10 and a potentiometer to A0

 <img src="./app/icons/servo.png" width="500">